Computational-Platform-IbM/IbM/README.md

 - ***pH bulk concentration corrected*** - *FALSE*
 - ***pH solving included***             - *FALSE*
 - ***Speciation included***             - *FALSE*

-<p>:warning: *Settings* sheet is a summary of all seetings in the model. **DO NOT CHANGE THEM IN THIS SHEET**, but in the respective tab.
+:warning: *Settings* sheet is a summary of all seetings in the model. **DO NOT CHANGE THEM IN THIS SHEET**, but in the respective tab.

 ### :newspaper: Publications